- Running the example CorDapp

 - Unix/Mac OSX:

-After the build finishes, you will see the generated nodes in the
+After the build finishes, you will see the following output in the

-runnodesshell script (or batch file on Windows) to run all the nodes simultaneously
+runnodesshell script for running all the nodes simultaneously on osX

 Each node in the